-SPICE CAKE MIX: If you can’t get hold of spice cake mix, you could use regular cake mix and add a half teaspoon of ground ginger and two extra teaspoons of pumpkin pie spice
+SPICE CAKE MIX: If you can’t get hold of spice cake mix, you could use a regular box of cake mix and add a half teaspoon of ground ginger and two extra teaspoons of pumpkin pie spice

 PUMPKIN PUREE: You could swap this for canned pumpkin pie filling.
 If you do, you’ll want to skip the spices as pumpkin pie filling is already flavored whereas pumpkin puree is not.

-PUMPKIN PIE SPICE: If you don’t have this, you can make your own with cinnamon, nutmeg, all spice and ground cloves.
+PUMPKIN PIE SPICE: If you don’t have this, you can make your own pumpkin spice blend with ginger, cinnamon, nutmeg, allspice and cloves.

 HOW TO MAKE THIS PUMPKIN SPICE MUFFIN RECIPE

-STEP ONE: Preheat the oven to 350 degrees.
-Place 14 paper cups in a muffin pan.
+STEP ONE: Preheat the oven to 350°F. Place 14 muffin liners in a muffin pan.

 STEP THREE: Spoon the batter into the muffin cups, filling each one until three-quarters full.
 Set aside.

-STEP FOUR: In a medium-sized mixing bowl, combine the flour, granulated sugar, brown sugar, pumpkin pie spice and melted butter.
+STEP FOUR: In a medium bowl, combine the flour, granulated sugar, brown sugar, pumpkin pie spice and melted butter.
 Stir to combine.

 STEP FIVE: Spoon a generous amount of the crumb topping over each muffin.
 Use the back of your spoon to push the crumbs into the batter.

-STEP SIX: Place the muffins into the oven and bake for 23 to 25 minutes.
+STEP SIX: Place the muffins into the oven and bake muffins for 23 to 25 minutes.

-STEP EIGHT: Remove the muffins from the oven and allow to cool for at least five minutes.
+STEP SEVEN: Remove the muffins from the oven and allow to cool for at least five minutes.

-STEP SEVEN: In a small mixing bowl, place the confectioners’ sugar and milk.
+STEP EIGHT: In a small mixing bowl, place the confectioner’s sugar and milk.
 Whisk until combined.

 STEP NINE: Drizzle the icing on to each muffin.
 Serve warm or at room temperature.

 IN THE FRIDGE: Muffins should never be stored in the fridge because the cold temperature makes them dry out.
-Instead, you should store them in a sealed container with paper towels above and below the muffins to absorb any moisture.
+Instead, you should store them in an airtight container with paper towels above and below the muffins to absorb any moisture.
 They will be good for up to three days.

-IN THE FREEZER: Muffins freeze well for up to two months.
+IN THE FREEZER: These easy pumpkin muffins freeze well for up to two months.
 Wrap each muffin individually in plastic wrap and then place them in a Ziploc bag in the freezer.
 Thaw at room temperature.

-We believe that making pumpkin muffins with spice cake mix is the best way to do it because it’s just so easy!
-These muffins taste great for breakfast, a dessert or a mid-day treat and we hope that you love them as much as we do.
+We believe that making pumpkin muffins with spice cake mix is the best way to do it because it’s just so easy with a handful of simple ingredients!
+These muffins taste great for breakfast, a dessert or a mid-day treat and we hope that you love this perfect fall treat as much as we do.